 The complete email:

-This may not be in your wheelhouse (pun not intended), but how much damage could putting diesel in an gas engine do?
+This may not be in your wheelhouse (pun not intended), but how much damage could putting diesel in a gas engine do?
 My cousin accidentally put diesel in his 2010 Camry and drove on it for a couple of miles until the car came to a stop.
-He took it to a mechanic, which was recommended to him by his boss, to get the fuel system flushed.
+He took it to a mechanic, who was recommended to him by his boss, to get the fuel system flushed.

 Once the system was flushed the mechanic said the car wouldn’t start and did a compression test and saw that one of the cylinders was not at full compression so he told us that there must be a vent valve.
 Now the mechanic is saying the whole engine is trashed and it is better to get a new one.
 So therein lies my question, can an engine be ruined by accidentally putting diesel in it?